The student will be able to identify primary acid/base disorders given patient laboratory results and the degree of compensation.

 BASIC CATEGORIES OF ACIDOSIS AND ALKALOSIS

 Acidosis and alkalosis are terms that describe primary processes modulating [H+] in patient populations.
 Each may be metabolic or respiratory in origin, based on whether the primary deviation is in arterial [HCO–3] or Paco2, respectively.
 Respiratory disorders are caused by inappropriate excretion of CO2 that raises or lowers [H2CO3] in body fluids.
 Metabolic disorders reflect primary changes in plasma [HCO–3] due to excessive intake, production, or loss of HCO–3 or inappropriate handling of H+ and anions from dissociated nonvolatile acids.
-Primary acid-base disorders and the compensations that must follow to restore pH to normal are ...
+Primary acid-base disorders and the compensations that must ...